 How can SaaS organizations support a partner account manager?

-Partners expect their partner account manager to be able to make sound decisions quickly.
+Speaking of speed, partners expect their partner account manager to be able to make sound decisions quickly.
 Facilitate this by avoiding a complicated decision-making chain and setting clear parameters within which they can make decisions on their own.